 Keeping the relationship a secret is possible, but difficult, especially if you and your co-worker are on the same team.
-If it is already too late, at least be discreet when dating a co-worker.
+If it's already too late, at least be discreet when dating a co-worker.
 Don't flaunt your relationship in front of your colleagues.
 Refrain from public displays of affection or arguing in front of everyone.

 Keep Your Temper in Check

 For some people, there is nothing quite as entertaining as watching someone lose their temper.
 Your colleagues will excitedly observe your red face, shaking hands, and the profanities pouring out of your mouth.
 Then they will spend the ensuing days whispering about your outburst behind your back as they wait for the next one.